harshabelavadi/pong-staged/Stage0/menu.md

 ### Scenario: Pause menu

-Given: User gameplay is in progress.
+Given: User game-play is in progress.
 When: User pauses the game by pressing escape key.
 Then: Pause menu should appear, resume game and exit options should be displayed for user to choose.